kernie66/homebridge-random-delay-switches/README.md

 `disableSensor`| `false` | Disables the motion sensor, i.e. only the switch will be available in HomeKit (boolean).
 `startOnReboot` | `false` | Enables the delay switch when the plugin is restarted.
 Can be used e.g. to turn things on after power outage.
 Hint: Combine with a time of day condition, so your lights don't turn on while you sleep (boolean).
 `singleActivation` | `false` | Disables the extension of the timer if the switch is activated repeatedly while on.
 Default is to restart the delay switch for each activation while on.
 `repeats`   | 0      | The number of additional activations of the switch.
-Can be used to control different lights with several consecutive delays, see below (0 - 10, where 0 gives one activation of the switch, 1 gives two activations and so on).
-Set to -1 for infinite repeats.
+Can be used to control different lights with several consecutive delays, see below (0 - 10, where 0 gives one activation of the switch, 1 gives two activations and so on). *Legacy, but still supported: Set to -1 for infinite repeats*.
+`infiniteRepeats` | `false` | Enables infinite repeats (boolean).
+This will automatically be set to `true` if `repeats` is set to -1.
 `cron`      | Empty | Schedules the switch activation with a cron syntax.
 Add several schedules by separating the cron strings with ";".
 `useConfig` | `true` | Use the values from the config file when Homebridge restarts.
 Set this to `false` to keep any changes to the parameters made in e.g. Eve or Controller for Homekit when Homebridge restarts.
 `heartrate` | 15     | The time in seconds between polls in the plugin, see below.